panglesd/slipshow/docs/visual-structure.rst

 - The titles are now much smaller, but they are exactly the right size to make them full-size when you enter the slip.
 - The ``enter`` actions (derived from the fact that there are ``slips``) are executed one after the other.
-So we visit the three slips in the order they are defined in.
+So we visit the three slips in the order they are defined.
   We might want to control that better, and we'll look at that later.

 Let's make the titles bigger (using ``font-size``, as we did for the clock emoji) and add some